Aetopia/Lunar-Client-Lite-Launcher/README.md

 Lunar Client Lite is a simple lightweight and unlocked launcher for Lunar Client which features the following:
 1. Quick Version Switching
 2. JVM Arguments Support
-3. Multi Launch Directory Support
+3. Multi Launch Directories Support
 4. User Defined Java Executable Support
 5. A Simple-to-Use Interface